We are very proud of our children’s sporting achievements and are always looking for ways to give children a chance to try something new.

 - Increased number of children engaging in a wide variety of sporting activities.

-- More children attending external sports clubs.
+- More children attending external sports clubs when available.

 - Pupils showing more interest and enjoyment in sport.

 - Before the pandemic: Healthier lifestyles and improved fitness – and for some children a return to previous fitness levels after lockdown.